Disease Guide ·Cruciate Ligament Tear ·2026

 2Can a dog heal from a cruciate tear without surgery?

-Small dogs (under 30 pounds) can sometimes recover with conservative management — strict rest for 6-8 weeks, anti-inflammatory medications, physical therapy, and possibly a knee brace.
-Success rates are lower than surgery and arthritis progression is more likely.
-For dogs over 30 pounds, surgery produces significantly better outcomes.
-Without treatment, the knee remains unstable, arthritis worsens rapidly, and meniscus damage often occurs.
+Small dogs (under 30 lbs) may recover with strict rest, NSAIDs, physical therapy, and a knee brace, but success rates are lower and arthritis progresses faster.
+Dogs over 30 lbs have better outcomes with surgery.
+Without treatment, the knee stays unstable and meniscus damage often follows.

 3Will my dog tear the other cruciate ligament?